Have you thought about nutrition?

 Each whole food page on this website includes:

-A short intro with notable micronutrients or pigments and their possible benefits.
+A short intro with notable macro / micronutrients.

 The food page title mirrors the food entry name within CoFID.